 - Select one of the three sizes and tap Add Widget.

-With the iOS batteries widget, you can see the Apple Watch battery percentage on your iPhone, but not the other way round.
+With the iOS batteries widget, you can see the Apple Watch battery percentage on your iPhone, but not the other way around.
 However, third-party apps successfully fill this void.